fablabbcn/redbull-quiz/README.md

 For example:
 * [1,1,1,1] if you only answered 4 questions, always the later answer.
 * [0,0,1] if you only answered 3 questions, first 2 questions the first answer, and the third question the later answer.

+## Funding

+This work has received funding from the European Union's Horizon 2020 research and innovation program under the grant agreement [No. 689954](https://cordis.europa.eu/project/rcn/202639_en.html)